Truly Multivariate Structured Additive Distributional Regression: Empirical Evaluation

 \section{Empirical Evaluation}

-The aim of this section is to empirically evaluate the accuracy of our approach labeled ``multgamlss'' with existing benchmarks in the literature on a bivariate Gaussian distribution and a five dimensional non-Gaussian case.
-Web Appendix~A contains further details and results not presented in the main text.
+The aim of this section is to empirically evaluate the accuracy of our approach labeled \texttt{multgamlss} compared to existing benchmarks from the literature on a bivariate Gaussian example and a five dimensional non-Gaussian case.
+Supporting Information~C contains further details on the benchmarks, additional simulation experiments and results not presented in the main text.